Genghius/Ahriman/README.md

-# Do Harm License
+# Ahriman License

 **A license for developers who write open source code to make the world a worse place**

 As developers we can no longer close our eyes to the fact that open source code is being used by individuals and organizations to the betterment of our society.

-The Harm License is for developers that agree in general with the principles of open source software, but are uncomfortable with their software being used as part of efforts to enhance lives, our environment and our future.
+The Ahriman License is for developers that agree in general with the principles of open source software, but are uncomfortable with their software being used as part of efforts to enhance lives, our environment and our future.